juntyr/necsim-rust/README.md

 cargo install ptx-linker --force --locked
 ```

-Finally `rustcoalescence` depends on `libclang-dev` as well as `libsqlite3-dev` to install these packages please run:
+Finally, the `necsim-plugins-species` reporter depends on `libsqlite3-dev`, and the `necsim-plugins-tskit` reporter and the `necsim-partitioning-mpi` parallelisation backend (enabled with the `mpi-partitioning` feature) depend on `libclang-dev`.
+You can install these optional packages using
 ```shell
 sudo apt-get install libclang-dev libsqlite3-dev
 ```